 Spread mulch two to four inches deep around the plant in spring before weeds come up.
 Put the mulch in a circle facing outward to the drip line (the drip line is the tips of the longest horizontal branches).
 Be sure to keep the mulch two inches away from the main trunk.
 Add more mulch during the year if needed to preserve the depth and shape.
 Mulch again in late winter to retain moisture, keep the roots cool, minimize weeds, and encourage flowering.

 Water deeply and regularly, preferably in the mornings.
 In months when there is little rainfall, watering is especially important.
 Leaves will turn yellow and wilt if they need more water.
 Arrange a soaker hose in a circle around the plant two inches inside the ring of mulch.
 Turn the hose on low.
-Water the mulch well with about one inch of water, which should wet the soil 12 inches deep.
-It can take 30 minutes to 10 hours to accomplish this deep watering, depending on the type of soil.
-Wait until the water starts running off the edges of the mulch.
-At that point, turn off the hose, as the soil will not be able to soak up any more water.
+Water the mulch well with about one inch of water.
+Avoid overhead watering, which can promote disease.

-Feed Cherokee Roses a balanced fertilizer like 10-10-10 three times per year: in late winter; when there are signs of new growth in early spring; and again after the buds have set.
+Feed Cherokee Roses a balanced fertilizer like 10-10-10 when there are signs of new growth in early spring; feed again after the buds have set.
 Likely the fertilizer will come in granules.
 Spread them on the ring of mulch, following the directions on the package.
 Do not drop fertilizer on the trunk.
 Use a garden hose to water the fertilizer in thoroughly, until the granules dissolve.

 Are Cherokee Roses Toxic?